CorinaLucaFocsan/blackjack-exercise/README.md

 # Blackjack Exercise

-A little assignment to produce a simplified version of the card game, [Blackjack](https://en.wikipedia.org/wiki/Blackjack).
+A simplified version of the card game, [Blackjack](https://en.wikipedia.org/wiki/Blackjack).

-## The goal

-The goal of this assignment is to practice logic and loops in Java.

 ## Instructions

-Complete this project, such that it allows a user to play a simplified version of the game of Blackjack against a virtual dealer.

 In our simplified version of Blackjack, the play unfolds as follows: